my-graphene/doc/supplement/exchange-en.md

 9. ```
    curl --data '{"jsonrpc": "2.0", "method": "transfer2", "params": ["from_account", "to_account", "100.01", "RUI", "",  true], "id": 1}' http://127.0.0.1:38091/rpc
    ```
 10. RUI accuracy, rounded to the 5 decimals, namely the smallest unit is 0.00001 RUI.
-There is no decimal on RuiChain, all numbers are multiplied with 100,000, so the number returned from get_account_history / get_account_history_by_operations interfaces, such as the transfer amount should be divided by 100,000 to get the real number.
+There is no decimal on MyGrapheneChain, all numbers are multiplied with 100,000, so the number returned from get_account_history / get_account_history_by_operations interfaces, such as the transfer amount should be divided by 100,000 to get the real number.
 11. Only query functionality is available when the wallet status is locked while the transfer and transfer memo deciphering is not available.
 You need to unlock the wallet before transferring or querying the transaction history.
 12. **When transfer/transfer2 is processing the transfer, if the third parameter, namely the transfer amount, contains decimals, double quotation marks should be added, otherwise the transfer would fail.
 It is recommended that all transfer amounts added with double quotation marks.**